 From Bluetooth and NFC to WiFi and ZigBee

 Examples include short range wireless connectivity solutions such as RFID, NFC, Bluetooth, Wi-Fi and the specific approaches of a bunch of probably less familiar sounding things such as ZigBee, Z-Wave (for home automation) or UWB (Ultra Wide-Band).

 Moreover, as mentioned, in some circumstances you need mobile networks or even satellite connections (an example at the bottom of this page) – and here again, there are additional flavors and standards.

 Cellular networks play a big role too.

-According to the Ericsson Mobility Report 2016, which we mentioned in an article on mobile and mobility, there will be approximately 28 billion connected devices in 2021 and cellular IoT will grow from 0.4 billion devices connected via cellular networks in 2015 to 1.5 billion in 2021, representing a CAGR of 27 percent as you can see in the graphic.
+There will be approximately 28 billion connected devices in 2021 (according to Ericsson) and cellular IoT will grow from 0.4 billion devices connected via cellular networks in 2015 to 1.5 billion in 2021, representing a CAGR of 27 percent as you can see in the graphic.